ameyrk18/node-web-app/README.md

 1. Install npm by running brew install npm (for windows and other OS documentation yet to come)

-2. Start your unit testing by executing the below commands
+2. Start your unit testing, security scanning by executing the below commands

 ``    npm prune # remove old packages if any``